Andrej132/EPAM_Final_Project/README.md

 ## EDA with conclusions

 We can see that there are two columns, reviews and sentiment, which is the target column.
 There are 40000 rows in this dataset while there are no NULL values.
 We can also see that the training dataset is balanced because half of the dataset has a target value of 'positive', while the other half of the dataset has a target value of 'negative'.
-From the review analysis, we can conclude that the reviews are quite long, while the average word length is about 5.
-This may mean that there are a large number of 'stopwords' that are not of great importance to us.

 ## Description of feature engineering